ayushi17c/mental_health_prediction/README.md

 3. **Download the dataset**
    - Download from [Kaggle - OSMI Mental Health in Tech Survey](https://www.kaggle.com/osmi/mental-health-in-tech-survey)
-   - Place `survey.csv` in the `data/` folder

 ## Usage

 ### Running the Notebook

-- Open and run all cells in `notebooks/EDA_and_Modeling.ipynb` to see data cleaning, EDA, feature engineering, modeling, and evaluation.
+- Open and run all cells in `mental_health_prediction.ipynb` to see data cleaning, EDA, feature engineering, modeling, and evaluation.

 ### Training the Model